 11. Robert Smith is the wealthiest African American in the United States.

 While African Americans have fewer millionaires by race, that doesn’t mean that there aren’t successful businessmen and businesswomen among them.
-The latest black millionaire statistics place Robert Smith and his $5 billion on top of the list of wealthiest African Americans.
-He is followed by David Steward ($3.5bn), Oprah Winfrey ($2.7bn), Michael Jordan ($1.9bn), and Jay-Z ($1bn).
+The latest Black millionaire statistics place Robert Smith and his $6 billion on top of the list of wealthiest African Americans.
+He is followed by David Steward ($3.7bn), Oprah Winfrey ($2.7bn), Kanye West ($1.8 billion), and Michael Jordan ($1.6bn).

 12. Over 80% of American millionaires are male.

-While there were 86.5% of male billionaires in the States, only 13.5% were female.
+While there were 86.5% of male billionaires in the States in 2020, only 13.5% were female.
 This discrepancy of millionaires by gender is even more significant globally.
-Namely, only 11.9% of the world’s billionaires were women, based on 2019 millionaire demographics.
+Namely, only 11.9% of the world’s billionaires were women, based on millionaire demographics.

 Becoming a Millionaire in the US